Youth Moves, an anthology edited by Nadine Dolby and Fazal Rizvi (Routledge, 2008)

 The essays in this collection point to some similarities across borders.
 Though the editors frame their collection optimistically, the majority of the essays point to connections between youth consumption and identity formation within the context of transnational advertising.
 If not read finely, the book can feel like a simple warning: Youth today, no matter where in the globe they reside, soak themselves in consumer culture.
 And “consumer-media culture seldom offers young people the pleasures of reflexive knowing or a sense of agency derived from recognizing how their meanings, identities, and affective investments and communities are produced, ” in the words of Jane Kenway and Elizabeth Bullen in the article “The Global Corporate Curriculum and the Young Cyberflanêur as Global Citizen.”

-In Youth Moves, a few essays stand out as the authors search for ways to analyse and contextualize youth consumption.
+In Youth Moves, a few essays stand out as the authors search for ways to analyze and contextualize youth consumption.
 As commodification intensifies, these authors ask, how youth self-reflect, subvert, and stylize their identities in both earnest and playful ways

 In their article, Kenway and Bullen argue that young Internet surfers use information and communication technologies (ICTs) as tools for inquiry, providing a “model for the young global citizen.”
 According to these authors, the Internet allows youth to make connections between the products they consume and those who produce them; that is, it allows them to explore aspects of the “cultural and economic aspects of the global cultural economy.”
 The authors acknowledge there are those with no access to ICTs and focus is on those who do.
 This article gives concrete examples of youth beginning to make these connections online.
 It is a hopeful text that allots agency to youth with access to ICTs.